 - Do I need a MedDRA ID and password for the MedDRA Web-Based Browser?

 Yes, you do.
 A MedDRA ID and password are provided to your organisation’s MedDRA subscription points of contact(s).
-Please contact the MSSO Help Desk if you do not know your organisation’s subscription points of contact(s).
+Please access the MedDRA Self-Service Application if you do not know your organisation’s subscription points of contact(s).

 - Can more than one user from an organisation be logged on at the same time?